wongnathan5947-cmd/recipes-analysis/README.md

 Since minutes is a continuous numerical variable, this is a regression problem.
 We chose minutes as our response variable because cook time is the most direct and practical measure of a recipe's feasibility, particularly for individuals with limited time.
 At the time of prediction, we would realistically have access to all features used — n_steps, n_ingredients, calories, and time_category — as these are all properties of the recipe itself, determined before any user interaction such as reviews or ratings occurs.
 No post-hoc information is used.

 To evaluate model performance, we use both RMSE and R².
 RMSE is preferred as a primary metric because it expresses error in the same units as the response variable (minutes), making it interpretable in practical terms.
 R² is reported alongside it to convey how much of the variance in cook time the model explains.
-We opt for RMSE over MAE because it penalizes larger errors more heavily, which is desirable here — a prediction that is off by 60 minutes is disproportionately more problematic than one off by 5 minutes, and RMSE reflects that asymmetry.
+We opt for RMSE over MAE because it penalizes larger errors more heavily, which is desirable here.
+A prediction that is off by 60 minutes is disproportionately more problematic than one off by 5 minutes, and RMSE reflects that asymmetry.

 ## Baseline Model